Christianity and Judaism

+Christianity and Judaism are the largest and twelfth-largest religions in the world, with approximately 2.5 billion and 15 million adherents, respectively.
+Both are monotheistic Abrahamic religions and that originated in the Middle East.

-Christianity began as a movement within Second Temple Judaism, but the two religions gradually diverged over the first few centuries of the Christian Era.
-Today, differences of opinion vary between denominations in both religions, but the most important distinction is Christian acceptance and Jewish non-acceptance of Jesus as the Messiah prophesized in the Hebrew Bible and Jewish tradition.
-Early Christianity distinguished itself by determining that observance of halakha (Jewish law) was not necessary for non-Jewish converts to Christianity (See Pauline Christianity).
-Another major difference is the two religions' conceptions of God.
-The Christian God consists of three persons of one essence (Father, Son and Holy Spirit), with the doctrine of the incarnation of the Son in Jesus being of special importance.
-Judaism emphasizes the Oneness of God and rejects the Christian concept of God in human form.
-While Christianity recognizes the Hebrew Bible (called the Old Testament by Christians) as part of its scriptural canon, Judaism does not recognize the Christian New Testament.
+Christianity began as a movement within Second Temple Judaism, and the two religions gradually diverged over the first few centuries of the Christian era.
+Today, both religions have denominational differences, but the main distinction is that Christianity recognizes Jesus as the Messiah foretold in the Hebrew Bible, whereas Judaism maintains that the Messiah has not yet arrived and that the era of prophecy concluded early in the Second Temple period.

+Early Christianity distinguished itself by determining that observance of Jewish law (הֶלָכָה)—at least in Pauline Christianity—was unnecessary for non-Jewish converts to Christianity.
+Another fundamental difference is the two religions' conceptions of God.
+Most Christian denominations believe in a triune God—its members being known as the Father, Son, and Holy Spirit—with the doctrine of the incarnation of the Son in Jesus being of special importance.
+In contrast, Judaism believes in and emphasizes the oneness of God and rejects the Christian concept of God in human form, let alone a divided one.

+Christianity recognizes the Hebrew Bible (referred to as the Old Testament by Christians) as part of its scriptural canon; Judaism does not recognize the Christian New Testament as scripture.
+Judaism is also heavily informed by the Talmud, which, though not scripture, is still considered foundational to normative Judaism.

-The relative importance of belief and practice constitute an important area of difference.
-Most forms of Protestant Christianity emphasize correct belief (or orthodoxy), focusing on the New Covenant as mediated through Jesus Christ, as recorded in the New Testament.
-Judaism places emphasis on correct conduct (or orthopraxy), focusing on the Mosaic covenant, as recorded in the Torah and Talmud.
-Mainstream Roman Catholicism occupies a middle position, stating the both faith and works are factors in a person's salvation.
-Some schools of thought within Catholicism, such as Franciscanism and liberation theology, explicitly favor orthopraxy over orthodoxy.
-Praxis is of central importance to Eastern Christianity as well, with Saint Maximus the Confessor going as far as to say that "theology without action is the theology of demons."
-Christian conceptions of right practice vary (e.g., Catholic social teaching and its preferential option for the poor; the Eastern Orthodox Church's practices of fasting, hesychasm, and asceticism; the Protestant work ethic of Calvinists and others), but differ from Judaism in that they are not based on following halakha or any other interpretation of the Mosaic covanent.
-While more liberal Jewish denominations may not require observance of halakha, Jewish life remains centred on individual and collective participation in an eternal dialogue with God through tradition, rituals, prayers and ethical actions.
+The relative importance of 'correct belief' (orthodoxy) versus 'correct practice' (orthopraxy) constitutes another important area of difference.
+Most forms of Christianity emphasize orthodoxy, focusing on the so-called New Covenant as mediated by Jesus, the Christ, as described in the New Testament.
+Judaism has traditionally—perhaps unfairly—been thought to emphasize orthopraxy, stressing the immutability of the covenants made between God and the Jewish people and the ongoing dialogue between Jews and God through the prophets.

+In Christianity, good works would naturally follow from a person's correct belief, but do not contribute to a person's salvation.
+Some Catholic traditions, such as those of the Franciscans and liberation theology, explicitly value orthopraxy, and praxis is also of central importance in Eastern Christianity, with Maximus the Confessor going so far as to say that "theology without action is the theology of demons."

+Christian conceptions of orthopraxy vary (e.g., Catholic social teaching and its preferential option for the poor; the Eastern Orthodox Church's practices of fasting, hesychasm, and asceticism; and the Protestant work ethic of Calvinists and others) but differ from Judaism in that they are not based on Halakha or interpretations of God's dialogue with the Jewish people.

+While more liberal Jewish movements may not mandate observance of Halakha, Jewish life remains centered on individual and collective participation in an eternal dialogue with God through tradition, rituals, daily prayer, and ethical actions.